-- The unemployment rate showed a slight decrease from June 2014 to June 2015. - New commercial development continues to be slow. - Franchise tax, ad valorem tax, and sales tax revenues showed improvement. - Interest in commercial and residential properties is relatively strong considering the economy, but actual sales are slow. - The Town will continue to avail itself of financing, grants, and reserves to replace worn equipment and facilities.
+- The unemployment rate showed a decrease from June 2015 to June 2016. - New commercial development continues to be slow. - Interest in commercial and residential properties is relatively strong considering the economy, but actual sales are slow. - Ad valorem tax revenues showed a slight decrease. - Sales tax revenues including electricity sales tax showed an increase. - The Town will continue to avail itself of financing, grants, and reserves to replace worn equipment and facilities.

-Budget Highlights for the Fiscal Year Ending June 30, 2016
+Budget Highlights for the Fiscal Year Ending June 30, 2017

-Governmental Activities: Property tax collections are behind last year's pace.
-The County's Tax Office has a relatively low rate of current year tax collection and the Town depends on back years' taxes to meet budget needs.
-Franchise and sales tax revenues exceed last year's pace.
+Governmental Activities: Property tax collections are slightly ahead of last year's pace but below the previous two fiscal years.
+The County's Tax Office has a relatively low rate of current year tax collection, and the Town depends on back years' taxes to meet budget needs.
+Sales tax revenues exceed last year's pace due largely to the State legislature expanding sales tax and redistributing those proceeds to mostly rural and economically distressed local governments, including the Town.
 The Town is pursuing a major economic development project that has the potential to dramatically increase the Town's taxable property value and utility revenues.

-Budgeted expenditures in the General Fund are expected to increase in comparison to the prior fiscal year for reasons including purchasing automated trash equipment, increased health insurance costs (especially for retirees), East Wade Bridge construction project, reduced personnel turnover, and the purchase of needed capital items.
+Budgeted expenditures in the General Fund are expected to increase in comparison to the prior fiscal year for reasons including the design-build construction of a new fire station, renovation of a property to serve as a new police department, increased health insurance costs (especially for retirees), reduced personnel turnover, and the purchase of needed capital items.
 The Town will continue in the future to replace worn equipment with grants, reserves, and short term borrowing at favorable interest rates.
-The Town met increases in related employee costs including health insurance.
-The Town balanced the budget with a large amount of fund balance but anticipate using less than budgeted.
+The Town balanced the budget with a large amount of fund balance but anticipates using less than budgeted based on prior history.
 The Town's remaining fund balance is healthy.

-Business-type Activities: The Town instituted a water rate increase.
-Water revenues are ahead of last year's pace and sewer revenues are slightly ahead of last year's pace.
+Business-type Activities: Water and sewer revenues remained unchanged although the Town Council has authorized a shortened service cutoff schedule for delinquent accounts which will be instituted once previous bill postcards are exhausted.
+Water revenues are ahead of last year's pace while sewer revenues are behind last year's pace.
 As discussed above, the Town is pursuing a major economic development project that has the potential to dramatically increase the Town's utility revenues.